 Collect the data

-At some point, we get lost in process of ‘working’.
+At some point, we get lost in the process of ‘working’.
 This means going to meetings, having ‘watercooler moments’, helping others, answering questions and whatever else that sucks up your time.

 Sometimes, it's hard to know exactly what is taking up your time.
 You’re probably stressed because the time sinks are forcing you to work longer on your actual tasks.
 They are time sinks because it doesn’t add value to what you’re trying to achieve.